LakeYS/Dishorde/README.md

 4. Now you'll need to edit your server's config xml file.
 If you're using the Steam dedicated server, it should be located in `C:\Program Files (x86)\Steam\steamapps\common\7 Days to Die Dedicated Server`.
 5. Open serverconfig.xml in a text editor (Right click and select 'Edit' to open it in Nodepad) and find "TelnetEnabled".
 Set it to true.
 Make sure TelnetPort is 8081 (or use the --port argument in run.bat).
 Set a telnet password.
 6. Right click the bot's run.bat and click "Edit".
 7. Find "changeme" and replace it with your server's Telnet password.
 Replace "your_token_here" with the Discord token from earlier.
+If running the bot on a different network from the server, add `--ip=[your server's external ip]`

 ## Setting up the channel
 1. Open Discord.